jSchmidt-design/irTactile/README.md

 ![Image description](app_screenshot.png)

-irTactile is a tool designed to generate audio output to drive bass shakers using iRacing telemetry data.
+irTactile is a tool designed to generate audio output to drive bass shakers using telemetry data provided by racing simulators.

+Initially the app supported iRacing only.
+With version 0.4.0 support for "Automobilista 2" and "Le Mans Ultimate" has been added.

 Initially the goal was to provide the most realistic suspension effects, but in the mean time a full set effects is available:
 1. Suspension\